- Galerie Youn 5226 Boulevard Saint-Laurent Montréal, QC, H2T 1S1 Canada (map)

 Considering the predominant influence of music in the creation of his works, the idea of using musical selections for both inspiration and as a theme for this first solo show came to him quite naturally.
 It was when St-Jean started looking at the different creative processes used in the composition of these songs that the “Musical Abstractions” exhibition was born.
 This exhibition thus explores the notion of abstraction, its role in the musical creative process and the link between these two forms of art, music and painting.

-Each artwork in this exhibition originates from a musical piece selected according to three aspects of the concept of abstraction: first, the inspiration, for those that initially touched me by their musical colour, and whose sense of belonging with the text has given me an extra boost to creativity; second, the interpretation, where the general audience massively misinterpreted its meaning in a certain way, the songwriter’s intended meaning being quite different, and thirdly the improvisation, for the musicians who constantly reinvent their songs at the whim of the moment.
+Each artwork in this exhibition originates from a musical piece selected according to three variants based on the notion of abstraction: first inspiration, where the texts were composed randomly, without meaning, message or purpose; secondly interpretation, where the general audience massively misinterpreted its meaning in a certain way, the songwriter’s intended meaning being quite different, and thirdly improvisation, for the musicians who constantly reinvent their songs at the whim of the moment.